 We also don’t want your personal information for any longer than we need it, so we only keep it long enough to do what we collected it for.
 Once we don’t need it, we take steps to destroy it unless we are required by law to keep it longer.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 What else should you know?

 If you are under 13, we don’t want your personal information, and you must not provide it to us.
-If you are a parent and believe that your child who is under 13 has provided us with personal information, please contact us to have your child’s information removed.
+If you are a parent and believe that your child who is under 13 has provided us with personal information, email [email protected] to have your child’s information removed.

 We may need to change this policy and our notices.
 The updates will be posted online.
 If the changes are substantive, we will announce the update through Mozilla’s usual channels for such announcements such as blog posts and forums.
 Your continued use of the product or service after the effective date of such changes constitutes your acceptance of such changes.
 To make your review more convenient, we will post an effective date at the top of the page.